-The annual security report includes statistics for the previous three years concerning reported crimes that occurred on campus, in certain off-campus buildings or property owned or controlled by Southern Maine Community College, and on public property within, or immediately adjacent to and accessible from the campus.
+The annual security report includes statistics for the previous three years concerning reported crimes that occurred on campus, and on public property within, or immediately adjacent to and accessible from the campus.
+The statistics include crimes reported directly to security, to local law enforcement agencies, and to "campus security authorities."
+"Campus security authorities" are defined by the Clery Act as college officials who have "significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings."
+Professional mental health and religious counselors are exempt from reporting requirements.
 The report also includes institutional procedures concerning campus safety and security, alcohol and drug use, crime prevention, the reporting of crimes, sexual assault, and others.
 These processes are reviewed annually to assess their effectiveness and compliance with applicable statutes.

-You can obtain a copy of this report by contacting Safety and Security at 741-5553 or by accessing the security report online at http://ope.ed.gov/security/Index.aspx or by scrolling to the bottom of the page.
+You can obtain a hardcopy of this report by contacting Safety and Security at 741-5553 or by accessing the security report online at http://ope.ed.gov/security/Index.aspx or by scrolling to the bottom of the page.

-Campus Alerts
+Campus Alerts and Timely Warnings

 Southern Maine Community College (SMCC) is committed to promoting a safe and secure environment for all members of the College community.
-In compliance with the Clery Act of 1998, the College will provide a timely warning (Campus Alert) to the College community of any immediate threat to the health or safety of students or employees occurring on campus.
+In compliance with the Clery Act of 1998, the College will provide a timely warning (Campus Alert) to the College community of any serious and continuing threat to the health or safety of students or employees occurring on campus.